YetZzzzzz/CMAD/README.md

 * sentence-transformers 3.1.1
 * transformers 4.30.2
 ```
-**Note that the torch version can be changed to your cuda version, but please keep the transformers==4.30.2 as some functions will change in later versions**
+**Note that the torch version can be changed to your cuda version, but please keep the transformers==4.30.2 as some functions will change in later versions.**

 ### Pretrained model:
 Downlaod the [BERT-base](https://huggingface.co/google-bert/bert-base-uncased/tree/main) , and put into directory ```./BERT-EN/```.